IOStream-OpenEnd/MagikMoments/README.md

     pip3 install -r requiremnts.txt
     ```

- * The learned weights when the classifier was run: https://drive.google.com/open?id=1-aZlFq9g5dHLGIu-ZjtvzjtVb60M0mB7
+ * The learned weights when the classifier was run can be found [here](https://drive.google.com/open?id=1-aZlFq9g5dHLGIu-ZjtvzjtVb60M0mB7).
- * The entire model (architecture, layers, and weights) can be found here: https://drive.google.com/open?id=1-Kovmt0wQDeyfYEPW5pIPZ2GyPezW7rv
+ * The entire model (architecture, layers, and weights) can be found [here](https://drive.google.com/open?id=1-Kovmt0wQDeyfYEPW5pIPZ2GyPezW7rv).

 ## Running the code :